When Worry about Money Threatens Our Ministry & Health

 Different Seasons and Approaches

-God may call some people to this lifestyle for a specific purpose or time.
-Like when the Israelites wandered in the wilderness.
-Most of the Biblical account teaches financial management, planning, and increase.
-This is called wisdom in God’s Word.
+God may call some people to this lifestyle of daily provision for a specific purpose or time.
+When the Israelites wandered in the wilderness, God provided daily manna and no more.
+Most of the Biblical account, however, teaches us financial management, planning, and to increase our financial health.
+This is described as wisdom in God’s Word.

 There are different seasons in our ministry, and various approaches to support raising.
-God may speak different things at different times.
-One thing we can be sure of.
+God may speak different things at different times to different people.
+One thing we can be sure of, however.
 He does not want us to live in fear or worry about money.
-Living in stress is the opposite of trusting our loving heavenly Father.
+Living in financial stress is the direct opposite of trusting our loving heavenly Father.

 I have fostered orphans in the past.
-Often if a child has not had a loving family, they struggle with hoarding.
-They may hide food in their bed, or take far more than they can eat.
+Often, if a child has not had a loving family, they struggle with hoarding.
+They may hide food in their bed or take far more than they can eat.
 They are fixated on food.
-Because they have experienced a lack, and not having someone faithful to care for them, they save and hide food.
+Because they have experienced great lack, and not having someone faithful to care for them, they save and hide extra food.

 We should not behave like spiritual orphans.
-We have a loving Heavenly Father who does care for us.
+We have a loving Heavenly Father who care for us.
 A loved child does not worry if he/she will be fed.
-He/she may need to work with the parents to grow or cook food, but there is no worry about surviving.
+They may need to work with the parents to grow or cook food, but there is no worry about survival.

 Living in a poverty mentality can come from a faulty understanding or application of Jesus’ teaching.
 In Matthew 7, He said, “Do not worry about food or clothes, because God knows what you need.”